astronomer/airflow-guides/guides/airflow-wsl.md

 ### Installing Airflow

 This step should be no different than installing Airflow in any normal Ubuntu environment.
-If you want, you can include other Airflow modules such as postrges or s3.
+If you want, you can include other Airflow modules such as postgres or s3.
 Some of these may require dependencies to be installed on Ubuntu using `sudo apt install [your_dependency]`.

 Run `pip3 install apache-airflow`.